 No cost shifting is expected to occur from the public programs to the privately insured market if the benefit is mandated.
-SB 1158 would apply to health plans and insurers who provide coverage to Healthy Families and Medi-Cal managed care enrollees.
-Because the current coverage of these programs is similar to or exceeds the mandated benefit, it is estimated that they would face no impact as a result of the mandate.
+SB 174 will apply to health plans and insurers who provide coverage to Healthy Families and Medi-Cal managed care enrollees.
+Because the current coverage of these programs is similar to or exceeds the mandated benefit, the impact on them will be minimal.
 Healthy Families already covers the total cost of hearing aids and ancillary items, following a hearing assessment, every 36 months.
-Medi-Cal also covers hearing aids through designated hearing aid dispensers, following a hearing assessment.
+Medi-Cal also covers hearing aids through designated hearing aid dispensers following a hearing assessment.

-Impact on privately insured members' out-of-pocket expenditures
+Impact on Privately Insured Members' Out-of-Pocket Expenditures

-The largest portion of the shift in benefit expenditures would be from privately insured individuals' out-of-pocket expenses to third parties.
-For example, in the large-group HMO market, \$0.06 of the out-of-pocket expenses (measured as per member per month [PMPM] costs) would be expected to shift to the health plan or insurer.
-These shifts in expenditures are estimated to result in a 0.05% average increase in total premiums that would be paid for by the employer and the insured.
+The largest portion of the shift in benefit expenditures will be from privately insured individuals' out-of-pocket expenses to third parties.
+For example, in the large-group HMO market, \$0.12 of the out-of-pocket expenses (measured as per member per month costs) would be expected to shift to the health plan or insurer.
+These shifts in expenditures are estimated to result in an average increase of total premiums by 0.03% that would be paid for by the employer and the insured.

 Because the benefit mandate is limited to \$1,000 and does not cover ancillary costs, including batteries and cords, the user would continue to incur cost at the point of purchase.
-In addition, because SB 1158 would mandate the benefit once every 36 months and, because the life span of the average hearing aid for children is estimated to be two years, it is expected that members would continue to absorb costs associated with obtaining hearing aids.
+However the benefit mandate would absorb approximately 30% of the cost burden.
+In other words, enrollees will continue to pay out-of-pocket costs, but those costs would be reduced by approximately 30%.

-Impact on access and health service availability (Section 3(g))
+10. Impact on access and health service availability (Section 3(g))

-As previously discussed, the mandate would increase access for individuals for whom the cost of a hearing aid was a barrier to access and for whom \$1,000 every 36 months would be sufficient to eliminate that barrier.
+As previously discussed, the mandate will increase access for individuals for whom the cost of a hearing aid was a barrier to access and for whom a \$1,000 annual benefit amount is sufficient to eliminate that barrier.
 Based on the expected changes in utilization, the mandate would increase access to approximately 4% of children with hearing impairments.